 We provide a wide range of A Levels at HGSS Sixth Form.
 Assessments for A Levels can be examination and/or Coursework based.
-Students will sit an internal exam at the end of Year 12, and their A Level assessment at the end of Year 13 determines the entire overall result.
+Students will sit an internal exam at the end of Year 12, and their A Level assessment at the end of Year 13 determines the entire overall result in most subjects.